Skip to content

 Figs are pollinated by animals

 However, the offspring of the fig wasps grow in the plant galls.
-The males die after mating with the females - but the latter can free themselves from the flower and, equipped with the pollen necessary for fertilizationnow also attacks the "real fig".
+The males die after mating with the females - but the latter can free themselves from the flower and, equipped with the pollen necessary for fertilizationnow also attacks the "true fig".
 This is fertilized - and the fig wasp dies in it.

 Are the fig wasps still found in the fruit?